-Studying Accounting at St. Ambrose means getting taught by the best; all our accounting profesors have accounting experience in the business world.
+Studying Accounting at St. Ambrose means getting taught by the best; all of our accounting profesors have accounting experience in the business world.
 That gives you an edge on knowing the expectations of your employer.

-Not only will you graduate in five years or less, you'll have the benefit of being a well-rounded communicator.
+Not only will you likely graduate in five years or less, you'll have the benefit of being a well-rounded communicator.
 Part of your undergraduate coursework will involve honing your written, verbal, and presentation skills – skills that employers and colleagues appreciate!